General CMG Rules

 - Host Invites the host of your match must add and invite their opponents though it’s encouraged everybody to do so to expedite the match getting played speedily.

--Ties In the event the total number of applicable score points won are tied, the team with the best rank on the leaderboard in a wager/ladder or lowest seed in the tournament on the leaderboard will host.
+-Ties In the event the total number of applicable score points won are tied, the team that hosted map 1 will host.
 You can find team rank by visiting the team page of each team.

 Note: leaving a best of 3 or best of 5 matches before it's completion to play any other matches or tournaments may result in a forfeiture of your map/match.

 For kill based Fortnite & Blackout "Best of"